datarootsio/ml-skeleton-py/HOWTO.md

 using up-to-date model. `deploy-endpoint` can accept three parameters (model path, host and port).
 Default configuration is to use host 0.0.0.0 and port 5000.
 For detailed description of valid requests/responses, refer to `mlmonkey` package documentation.

+## Report example

+Within `report` directory, you can find example of modeling report, in notebook format.
+The report contains sections that should preferably exist in the report, as well as examples
+of textual content and visualizations.

 ## Dockerization